Outpouring of grief after missing man’s body found

 Coffs/Clarence Police Chief Inspector Joanne Reid said the removal of the man's body would be "challenging" with SES and police divers en route to assist.

-Ms Reid said while there had already been support for the family from the community itself, Police had engaged a multi-cultural liaison officer to reach out to local support agencies for ongoing assistance.
+Ms Reid said while there had already been support for the family from within the community, Police had engaged a multi-cultural liaison officer to reach out to local support agencies for ongoing assistance.